MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 - **SystemProcessorNx**  The count of the number of this particular object type present on this device.
 - **SystemProcessorPrefetchW**  The count of the number of this particular object type present on this device.
 - **SystemProcessorSse2**  The count of the number of this particular object type present on this device.
-- **SystemTouch**  The count of the number of this particular object type present on this device.
+- **SystemTouch**  The count of SystemTouch objects present on this machine.
-- **SystemWim**  The count of the number of this particular object type present on this device.
+- **SystemWim**  The count of SystemWim objects present on this machine.
 - **SystemWindowsActivationStatus**  The count of SystemWindowsActivationStatus objects present on this machine.
-- **SystemWlan**  The count of the number of this particular object type present on this device.
+- **SystemWlan**  The count of SystemWlan objects present on this machine.
 - **Wmdrm_RS1**  An ID for the system, calculated by hashing hardware identifiers.
 - **Wmdrm_RS3**  The total Wmdrm objects targeting the next release of Windows on this device.